Skip to content

 Click to view the index to this collection:

-The library holds the complete set to date of the annual exhibition catalogs of The Associated Artists of Pittsburgh, one of the country’s oldest artist organizations.
+Founded in 1910, the Associated Artists of Pittsburgh is still an active organization.
+CLP-Main holds an almost complete set of their annual exhibition catalogs from 1910-2010.
 A corresponding card index includes artists’ names and the years that their work was included in the Associated Artists’ annual exhibitions.

 Bernd Collection of Architecture